Baryulgil, New South Wales: Location and facilities

 The village of Baryulgil, sometimes locally referred to as "The Square", is situated on The Clarence Way, a scenic road between Tabulam and Copmanhurst.
 The village is situated a short distance from the Clarence River.

 Baryulgil is in Yulgilbar parish of Drake County, and within the Clarence Valley Council local government area.

 The village has a small public primary and infants school that serves the local area.

 Notable people

-Bayrugil is the birthplace of Australian cricketer Jack Marsh and former boxer Tony Mundine.
+Baryulgil is the birthplace of Australian cricketer Jack Marsh and former boxer Tony Mundine.